-- reproduced from Living Water Smart, page 25 Are connected by streams and wetlands-giving us green corridors to walk in and use to get to the grocery store Have trees and shrubs along stream banks that COOl our communities and capture greenhouse gases Have plentiful trees to CatCh the Tain and snow, so water seeps slowly into the ground instead of rushing straight into storm drains and creeks Have fish in the creeks that our kids can catch and eat Have sidewalks and roads that allow water to flow into the ground replenishing our supply Are filled with native plants that aren't so thirsty
+- reproduced from Living Water Smart, page 25 Are connected by streams and wetlands-giving us green COTTICOTS to walk in and use to get to the grocery store Have trees and shrubs along stream banks that COOl our communities and capture greenhouse gases Have plentiful trees to CAtCh the Tain and snow, so water seeps slowly into the ground instead of rushing straight into storm drains and creeks Have fish in the creeks that our kids can catch and eat Have sidewalks and roads that allow water to flow into the ground replenishing our supply Are filled with native plants that aren't so thirsty 35

-Green Infrastructure in the City of Surrey: "Getting it built right" City of Surrey hosts Water Balance Model Forum on March 12, 2009 The New Business As Usual:
+Green Infrastructure in the City of Surrey: "Getting it built right" City of Surrey hosts Water Balance Model Forum on March 12, 2009

-Visualize What We Want Metro Vancouver to Look Like in 50 years The Mission is to Create a Legacy Influence choices by individuals and organizations Use the term "sustainability" as a lens for considering approaches that influence choices City of Surrey hosts Water Balance Model Forum Water Bucket Web Story #3 posted February 2009 Convening for Action in the Metro Vancouver Region How do we simultaneously work together as staff within a municipality and as a region AND externally with developers and other private sector players, to ensure we implement sustainable approaches to development?
+City of Surrey hosts Water Balance Model Forum Water Bucket Web Story #3 posted February 2009 Convening for Action in the Metro Vancouver Region How do we simultaneously work together as staff within a municipality and as a region AND externally with developers and other private sector players, to ensure we implement sustainable approaches to development?
 The foregoing challenge provides context for advancing a 'regional team approach' at the Metro Vancouver Water Balance Model Forum on March 12, 2009.
 Hosted by the City of Surrey, this learning event is co-sponsored by the Water Balance Model Inter-Governmental Partnership and the Green Infrastructure Partnership.

 1. Regional Team Approach The Surrey Forum is a first step in advancing a regional team approach to rainwater management and green infrastructure that will align local actions in Metro Vancouver with provincial goals as stated in Living Water Smart, BC's Water Plan.
 "We are adapting the experience gained and the lessons learned from the Vancouver Island pilot program," states Raymond Fung, Chair of the Green Infrastructure Partnership.
 LIVING WATER SMART